Broncos bring on RB Charles with one-year deal

 The deal is worth up to $3.75 million, sources told ESPN's Adam Schefter.

-Charles, who played in just three games last season because of knee troubles, spent a big part of Tuesday at the Broncos' complex in suburban Denver as he was given an extensive exam by the team's medical staff.
+Charles, who played in just three games last season because of knee troubles, spent much of Tuesday at the Broncos' complex in suburban Denver as he was given an extensive exam by the team's medical staff.
+He later posted to Twitter that he was "proud to join Bronco Country."

+Proud to join Bronco Country!
+I'm blessed to be a part of something special! #GiveGodTheGlory pic.twitter.com/hdYkVKaiZx

-Charles, 30, will not be the Broncos' primary carrier; Denver believes he can be an impactful situational player for a team that finished 28th in the league in rushing last season.
+The 30-year-old will not be the Broncos' primary carrier; Denver believes he can be an impactful situational player for a team that finished 28th in the league in rushing last season.

+For his part, Charles said he's always wanted to be a part of the Broncos organization.

+"Growing up, (executive vice president of football operations/GM) John Elway was my favorite player," he said.
+"I just like the environment, the team and the organization.
+I wanted to be a part of it.
+I still feel like I can still play ball.
+I can keep up with the young people."

-Broncos executive vice president of football operations/general manager John Elway and coach Vance Joseph have made no secret they are looking for more potential big-play pop at running back.
-Their projected No. 1 back at the moment -- C.J.
-Anderson -- is coming off knee surgery while Devontae Booker had a productive rookie season.
+Elway and coach Vance Joseph have made no secret they are looking for more potential big-play pop at running back.
+Their projected No. 1 back, C.J.
+Anderson, is coming off knee surgery, while Devontae Booker had a productive rookie season.

 The Broncos also signed former Ravens running back Bernard Pierce as a "futures" player this past January.
 They then traded Kapri Bibbs to the San Francisco 49ers this past weekend and selected Coastal Carolina running back De'Angelo Henderson on Saturday.